-- When the mother is too ill to breastfeed after giving birth
+- When the mother is too ill after giving birth to breastfeed

-- When a newborn requires specialized medical care due to premature birth or a life-threatening condition
+- When a newborn requires specialized medical care due to premature birth or a life-threatening condition that precludes breastfeeding

-- When a doctor determines that an infant is not gaining enough weight through nursing alone
+- When a doctor determines that an infant is not gaining enough weight through nursing alone to maintain health.

 This message is not intended to provide individual medical advice.
 Always seek the advice of a physician or qualified healthcare provider for any questions you have about your health or medical condition, your breastfeeding issues and your infant's health.
 Never disregard, avoid or delay contacting a doctor or other qualified professional because of something you have read in our emails, webpages or other electronic communications.